-Organist, Choral Conductor,
+Organist, Choral Conductor, Music Educator

 Dr. John A. Wolfe is a New York City-based organist, choral conductor and music educator.
 Dr. Wolfe is the Organist and Music Director at the Church of the Blessed Sacrament in New Rochelle, NY, where he leads the youth and semi-professional adult choirs and performs for upwards of 300 Masses per year.
-He is also the Dean of the American Guild of Organists Brooklyn Chapter, and a 2016 recipient of Organ Historical Society’s E. Power Biggs Fellowship.
-Recent performance highlights have included the Sunday Afternoon Kilgen Organ Recital Series at St. Patrick’s Cathedral in NYC, the Bach Meditations series at Grace Episcopal Church in NYC, a solo recital at Central Synagogue in NYC, a performance as featured soloist with the Gettysburg Chamber Orchestra, and an appearance on the 2017 Naxos Records release Songs of Peace and Praise: Choral Music from Queens College.
+He is also the Dean of the American Guild of Organists Brooklyn Chapter.
+Recent performance highlights have included the 2018 Aspen Music Festival in Aspen, CO, the Sunday Afternoon Kilgen Organ Recital Series at St. Patrick’s Cathedral in NYC, the Bach Meditations series at Grace Episcopal Church in NYC, a solo recital at Central Synagogue in NYC, a performance as featured soloist with the Gettysburg Chamber Orchestra, and an appearance on the 2017 Naxos Records release Songs of Peace and Praise: Choral Music from Queens College.
+Dr. Wolfe is a 2016 recipient of the Organ Historical Society's E. Power Biggs Fellowship.